Frankly My Dear

 Riley Martinez

-Have you thought about how Quantum Computing relates to Qubits?
+Have you thought about how Quantum Gates relates to Quantum Algorithms?
 Adds another layer!

 Jamie Garcia